Ensuring Truthfulness in Distributed Aggregative Optimization: Truthful distributed aggregative optimization algorithm design

-One key reason for the algorithm to ensure robustness to Laplace noises is the use of a robust gradient-tracking method to track the cumulative global gradient $\frac{1}{m}\sum_{i=1}^{m}\nabla_{2}f_{i}(x_{t}^{i},\phi(x_{t}))$, which is inspired by our prior work~\cite{wangGT,zijiGT} as well as others~\cite{GT1,GT2} on distributed optimization.
+where we have used the property $\boldsymbol{1}_{m}^{\top}W=\boldsymbol{0}_{m}^{\top}$.
+It is clear that the robust gradient tracking method avoids Laplace noises from accumulating on the gradient estimate (which is a problem faced by the conventional gradient tracking approach), and thus ensures robustness against noises.
+The robust gradient tracking method is inspired by our prior work~\cite{wangGT,zijiGT} as well as others~\cite{GT1,GT2} on distributed optimization.
 Unlike~\cite{GT1,GT2,wangGT,zijiGT} where each $f_{i}$ is only dependent on the local decision variable $x^{i}$, here we consider aggregative optimization problems where each $f_{i}$ depends not only on the local decision $x^{i}$ but also on the aggregative term $\phi(x)$.
 This compositional structure complicates both convergence and truthfulness analysis.
 Moreover, different from~\cite{GT1,GT2,wangGT,zijiGT} where the tracking variable $y_{t}^{i}$ can be any point in $\mathbb{R}^{d}$, our algorithm constraints $y_{t}^{i}$ in a time-varying set $\Omega_{t}$ (see Lemma~\ref{ybound} for details), which makes convergence analysis much more challenging because the nonlinearity induced by projection (necessary to address set constraints) poses challenges to both optimality analysis and consensus characterization.
 In addition, it is worth noting that compared with the results in~\cite{GT1,GT2} where the objective function is strongly convex, the objective function considered here can be nonconvex/convex/strongly convex.